nikhil647/Interview-Questions-And-Answers/Node-new.md

 ---

 ### 3. Describe the event-driven programming in Node.js.
-**Answer:** Node.js means the execution of certain parts of the program is triggered by events instead of a fixed sequence of instructions.
+**Answer:** The event loop in Node.js is the core mechanism that handles asynchronous operations without blocking the main thread.
+It continuously checks the call stack and task queues, executing tasks in a specific order.

 Node.js uses the EventEmitter class, where you can emit (trigger) and listen to events.

 When an event happens, Node.js calls the function (listener) attached to it — without blocking the main thread.